ggoedde/language_models/README.md

 The (initial) goal of the project is to create a personalised language model, i.e. a language model which can generate dialogue that resembles a specific speaker.
 Benchmark language models are typically trained on a very large text corpus (Wikipedia, for example).
 A challenge of this project is to build a robust, personalised language model despite having a relatively small amount of text specific to the individual speaker.

 ### Data
-Television show scripts, e.g. Seinfeld, The Simpsons, which are long running and have consistent characters.
+Television show scripts, e.g. Seinfeld, which are long running and have consistent characters.
 As stated above, this is still a very small text corpus relative to that used in most language models.
 This is supplemented with:
 -word2vec, GLoVe word vectors
 -pretraining on larger (related) text corpus, e.g. other characters in the TV show, movie scripts, etc.

 All data is stored in the 'data/' folder.
 Seinfeld scripts are stored in an SQL database.
 The data is preprocessed and train/test text files were created using preprocessing.py.

 ### Model